October 25th, 2018

 Megan: Absolutely.
 We learn how to self-regulate and cope with difficult feelings in an environment that enables us to do so.
 When evolutionary responses like 'fight-or-flight'--which happen in the reptilian part of our brain called the amygdala--are piqued, it's through the safety of healthy, reliable, and stable relationships that we learn how to manage those uncomfortable feelings and react to them in healthy ways.
 But if a child grows up in a home where abuse is the norm, or where there is neglect of the child's attachment needs, then ultimately they develop while constantly feeling fearful, feeling anxious, or having that distrust response heightened.
 Their relation to others is ingrained at such a young age to be on high alert.
 Therefore they're that much more likely to look towards substances like alcohol, narcotics, food, pornography, etc., to relieve them of that heightened anxiety.

-Maia Szalavitz: Social environments impact our biochemistry, & addiction as a maladaptive form of learning
+Maia Szalavitz on how our social environments impact our biochemistry & addiction as a maladaptive form of learning

 October 12th, 2016